 How to build an effective marketing strategy

-A brand’s marketing or advertising strategy is a long-term plan for reaching shoppers.
+The term advertising strategy refers to a brand's long-term plan to reach their target audience.
 A marketing strategy encompasses products and pricing offered, as well as brand marketing and the promotion of products.

 Your brand’s marketing strategy should cover everything from advertising and raising the awareness of your brand to new customers, all the way to purchases and transforming customers into repeat visitors.
 A marketing strategy will be an invaluable resource internally as you chart your brand’s growth and marketing efforts, and it could also be adapted into a pitch deck or presentation to showcase your brand to external audiences.